boldbi/boldbi-kubernetes/helm/docs/bold-common-configuration.md

 ```
 > **Note:** The sub application feature only available for when using `Nginx` ingress controller.

-Please follow the below steps to access the application.
+After installing successfully please follow the below steps to access the application.

 Step 1: List the pods using `kubectl get pods` command and Exec any one pod by using the below command as shown below.